-PS: This guide only covers things to do in the island of Malta, not the full republic including Gozo and Comino.
-But don’t worry, I’ll get back with another guide on what to do in Gozo!
+PS: This guide only covers things to do on the island of Malta, not the full republic including Gozo and Comino.
+If you want some Gozo tips too, check out my full guide on how to spend 24 hours in Gozo.

 51 things to do in Malta